 Germany’s development policy is guided by the United Nations Agenda 2030.
 Here are three questions and answers about it.

 What are the goals of Germany’s sustainability strategy?

 High quality education, Climate protection,Gender quality.The goals of Agenda 2030 establish the framework for a sustainable future around the world.
 Germany first adopted a sustainability strategy in 2002, and since 2016 the strategy has been guided by these goals which are defined by the United Nations.
 The Federal Government is convinced that global challenges can only be overcome by working together.

-How successful is the Sustainable Development Strategy?
+How successful is the Sustainability Strategy?

-Who is working to implement the strategy?
+Who is working to deliver the strategy?

 Sustainability affects us all.
 That’s why is isn’t just politicians who are involved, but also businesses, scientists, academics, associations, charities, organisations and consumers.
 The Council for Sustainable Development advises the Federal Government and facilitates dialogue between all involved.
 Imme Scholz is the Deputy Chair of the Council.
 Against the background of the pandemic, Scholz says, “Germany’s approach of conducting global structural politics and thereby shaping the wider international political, regulatory and economic environment so as to promote sustainable development is both appropriate and necessary.”
 Professor Katrin Böning-Gaese is a member of the council.
 Her priorities include ensuring that biodiversity features more strongly in the debate around sustainability.
 “Biodiversity is the very basis of our existence, so the topic must be at the centre of political and social action.”